Explicit Vologodsky Integration for Hyperelliptic Curves: Introduction

-For a fixed hyperelliptic curve $X\colon y^2 = f(x)$, our algorithm roughly proceeds in the following steps: \begin{enumerate} \item Based on a comparison formula, which follows from the work of Besser and Zerbes \cite{BesserZerbes}, we reduce the problem to the computation of certain Berkovich--Coleman integrals on $X$ (Theorem~\ref{mainthm}). \item By viewing $X$ as a double cover of the projective line $\P^1$ and examining the \emph{roots} of $f(x)$, we construct a covering $\cD$ of the curve $X$ by basic wide open spaces (Section~\ref{Coverings}). \item Using additivity of Berkovich--Coleman integrals under concatenation of paths, we reduce the computation of the integrals in Step~(1) to the computation of various Coleman integrals on certain elements of $\cD$.
+The paper \cite{katz2020padic}, to the best of our knowledge, is the first attempt in the literature to compute $p$-adic integrals in the bad reduction case.
+Yet, it has the drawback that it only deals with holomorphic forms; however, for some applications such as $p$-adic heights on curves, it is necessary to work with more general meromorphic forms.
+In the present paper, we extend the techniques of \emph{loc. cit.} in a natural way to also cover meromorphic forms, building on the recent work of Besser and Zerbes \cite{BesserZerbes} which \emph{relates} single Vologodsky integration on bad reduction curves to Coleman primitives.
+In particular, we present an algorithm for computing single Vologodsky integrals on bad reduction hyperelliptic curves for $p\neq 2$ (Algorithm~\ref{integrationalgorithm}).
+For a fixed hyperelliptic curve $X$ with affine model $y^2 = f(x)$, the algorithm roughly proceeds in the following steps: \begin{enumerate} \item Based on a comparison formula, which follows from the work of Besser and Zerbes \cite{BesserZerbes}, we reduce the problem to the computation of certain Berkovich--Coleman integrals on $X$ (Theorem~\ref{mainthm}). \item By viewing $X$ as a double cover of the projective line $\P^1$ and examining the \emph{roots} of $f(x)$, we construct a covering $\cD$ of the curve $X$ by basic wide open spaces (Section~\ref{Coverings}).\footnote{This is essentially equivalent to constructing a semistable model of $X$.} \item Using additivity of Berkovich--Coleman integrals under concatenation of paths, we reduce the computation of the integrals in Step~(1) to the computation of various Coleman integrals on certain elements of $\cD$.
 In order to compute these integrals, we first embed the elements of $\cD$ of interest into good reduction hyperelliptic curves.
 Then, by a pole reduction argument, we rewrite the corresponding differentials in simplified forms.
-Finally, we make use of the known Coleman integration algorithms (Section~\ref{BC-int-hypcur}). \end{enumerate}
+Finally, we make use of the known Coleman integration algorithms (Section~\ref{BC-int-hypcur}). \end{enumerate} Based on this algorithm, we give two numerical examples computed in Sage (Section~\ref{NumericalExamples}).

+We note that Sage includes implementations of the Coleman integration algorithms in \cite{BBKExplicit, BBComputing,balakrishnan2015coleman}.
+In fact, this is the main reason why we use Sage.
+Implementing our algorithm in Sage, however, seems out of reach at present, even if we take the base field to be $\Q_p$.
+Here are two main reasons: \begin{itemize} \item The implementations mentioned above assume that the curve in question is defined over $\Q_p$, but the curves we get in Step~(3) above might be defined over non-trivial finite extensions of $\Q_p$. \item In Sage, one can define and work with Eisenstein and unramified extensions separately; but, neither conversion between these extensions nor general extensions are available.
+In our approach, however, it may be necessary to work with several finite extensions of $\Q_p$ at the same time. \end{itemize}